DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 <!-- According to 100 Years of Nobel Prize (2005), a review of Nobel prizes awarded between 1901 and 2000, 65.4% of Nobel Prize Laureates have identified Christianity as their religious preference (427 prizes).
 Overall, Christians have won a total of 78.3% of all the Nobel Prizes in Peace, 72.5% in Chemistry, 65.3% in Physics, 62% in Medicine, 54% in Economics. -->

-In a profound analysis by Baruch Shalev, it is revealed that between 1901 and 2000, an astonishing 65.4% of Nobel Prize laureates were either Christians or hailed from a Christian background, illuminating the indelible influence of Christian thought on the pinnacle of human achievement.
+In a profound analysis conducted by Dr. Baruch Shalev (2001/2002), a geneticist from the University of Reading, it is revealed that between 1901 and 2000, an astonishing 65.4% of Nobel Prize laureates were either Christians or hailed from a Christian background, illuminating the indelible influence of Christian thought on the pinnacle of human achievement.
 Among these luminaries, an extraordinary 78.3% of Nobel laureates in Peace, 72.5% in Chemistry, 65.3% in Physics, 62% in Medicine, 54% in Economics, and 49.5% in Literature proudly identified as Christians or possessed Christian roots.
 This remarkable representation not only underscores the monumental contributions of these intellectual titans but also celebrates their pivotal role in shaping the course of human progress and enlightenment.

 > A review of the Nobel awards between 1901 and 2000 reveals that 654 Laureates belong to 28 different religions.
 Most (65.4%) have identified Christianity in its various forms as their religious preference.
-While separating Roman Catholic from Protestants among Christians proved difficult in some cases, available information suggests that **more Protestants were involved in the scientific categories** and more Catholics were involved in the Literature and Peace categories (Shalev, 2001/2002, p.
+While separating Roman Catholic from Protestants among Christians proved difficult in some cases, available information suggests that **more Protestants were involved in the scientific categories** and more Catholics were involved in the Literature and Peace categories (p.
 57).<sup>1</sup>

 > <small>1.
 Baruch Aba Shalev is a geneticist headquartered in Israel.
 He earned his Bachelor of Science degree from the Hebrew University of Jerusalem, and his Masters from the University of California, Davis.
 His Ph.D. in genetics was awarded by the University of Reading in the United Kingdom (Amazon, n.d., "About the author" section).</small>